 Eric Sieger, 16th season

 The Knights recorded eight top-three finishes in 10 events in 2013-14, including victories in the final three events of the spring season.
 They finished second by a single shot at the 2013 MIAC Championships and ended up as the top-ranked Division III team in the upper Midwest (Minnesota, Iowa, Wisconsin and Illinois) by both Golfstat and the Women's Golf Coaches Association (WGCA)/Golf World.
 All five starters earned All-MIAC honors and four players also earned all-region accolades.
-The squad shattered the school's single-season scoring record, and Shannon Holden '17 earned the program's first All-America citation.
-Holden also captured the individual conference title, the first to do so in Carleton women's golf history.
+Holden earned the program's first All-America citation and captured the individual conference title, the first to do so in Carleton women's golf history.

 The 2012-13 campaign saw the Knights record their best finish ever at the conference championship, compete in the Golfweek/NCAA Preview, and earn a national ranking most of the season, rising to a program-high of 11th in the national rankings.
 Three players earned All-MIAC honors and two were tabbed for WGCA all-region spots.